 A follow-through cadence with regular check-ins for tracking results along the way: (bi)-weekly check-ins to tracks results.

-In Holaspirit, you can review OKRs during Tactical Meeting during the Metrics round.
+In Holaspirit, you can review OKRs during Tactical Meeting during the OKRs round.
 That's how many of our customers are currently reviewing their OKRs.
 However, we plan to add a specific round directly to the agenda and will soon release the possibility to add meeting templates.
 Reviewing OKRs is up to members of the organization and update progress regularly in Holaspirit.

 Usually, OKRs are set through these following steps: